 - Changing tables in the toilets

-For the safety of our youngest passengers, certain rules apply to infants travelling with Emirates.
+For the safety of our youngest passengers, certain rules apply to infants traveling with Emirates.

-Child restraint devices (CRDs) approved for use in aircraft only by any Joint Aviation Authorities (JAA), the United States Federal Aviation Administration (FAA) or Transport Canada may be used, if marked accordingly.
+Child restraint devices (CRDs) approved for use in aircraft by any of the Joint Aviation Authorities (JAA), the United States Federal Aviation Administration (FAA), or Transport Canada may be used, if marked accordingly.

-Parents or guardians may use infant car seats at any stage of the flight.
-Airport Services will approve the infant car seat at check-in for use onboard.
+Parents or guardians may use infant car seats at any stage of the flight, including take-off and landing.
+The car seat must be the forward facing type only and one that can be secured to the seat by the use of the lap seatbelt, and does not require a shoulder harness (2-point seatbelt) as for car vehicles.
+Airport Services will approve the infant car seat at check-in for use on board.
 Cabin crew will assist parents with the fitting of the car seat to the passenger seat.
-The car seat must be the forward facing type only and one that can be secured to the seat by the use of the lap seatbelt, and not a shoulder harness (2-point seatbelt) as per car vehicles.

-A seat must be booked and child's fare paid for infants travelling in this manner.
+A seat must be booked and child's fare paid for infants traveling in this manner.
 Passengers must supply their own approved infant car seat as per the list below.

 Acceptable car seats:

-- Seats accepted by United States Federal Motor Vehicle Safety Standards and Regulations (FMVSS) No. 213, and are manufactured to those standards on or after February 26, 1985.
-US approved seats manufactured after this date must bear the following labels in red lettering: “This restraint is certified for use in motor vehicles and aircraft;” and “this child restraint system conforms to all applicable federal motor vehicle safety standards.”
+- Seats accepted by United States Federal Motor Vehicle Safety Standards and Regulations (FMVSS) No. 213 and manufactured to those standards on or after February 26, 1985.
+US-approved seats manufactured after this date must bear the following labels in red lettering: “This restraint is certified for use in motor vehicles and aircraft,” and “This child restraint system conforms to all applicable federal motor vehicle safety standards.”

-- Seats approved to Canadian Motor Vehicle Safety Standard (CMVSS) No. 213, entitled “Child Restraint Systems” or CMVSS No. 213.1, entitled “Infant seating and restraint systems.”
+- Seats approved to Canadian Motor Vehicle Safety Standard (CMVSS) No. 213, “Child Restraint Systems” or CMVSS No. 213.1, “Infant seating and restraint systems.”